mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Experiments

 where $\delta$ is the indicator function, $\text{NN}(\cdot)$ is the nearest neighbor of source embedding $\mathbf{a}_i$ in the target space, and $\mathbf{b}_i$ is its true corresponding target embedding.
 The second is the \textbf{Average Rank}, the mean position of the true match in the sorted list of distances from the query to all targets,

 We also report the mean \textbf{cosine similarity} after each step of the algorithm to show its progression over the stages. {Cosine similarity in itself can be used as an evaluation metric, but it can also be misleading.
 Cosine similarity in \texttt{mini-vec2vec} underestimates the similarity in the original space, due to the removal of the mean vector, which is a dominant part of all vectors, accounting for $\sim 30\%-70\%$ of the vector's norm.
-Also, setups that move the vectors to a third space, like \texttt{vec2vec}, have an advantage as they can change the geometry.} Our setup does not change the geometry.\footnote{Apart from translation and scaling, which, formally speaking, are a form of transition to a third space, but in a very restricted sense.}
+Also, setups that move the vectors to a third space, like \texttt{vec2vec}, have an advantage as they can change the geometry.} Our setup does not change the geometry (apart from aparametric translation and scaling in the preprocessing step).

-\paragraph{Hyperparameters.} We have found that the method is extremely robust to hyperparameter choices, as long as they are in a reasonable range.
+\paragraph{Hyperparameters} We have found that the method is extremely robust to hyperparameter choices, as long as they are in a reasonable range.
+For the paper, we made an economical choice of hyperparameter values to shave time for the large number of runs, but we found the choice to be sufficiently robust even still.
 We use $s=30$ runs of relative representation alignment with $c=20$ clusters.
-We use $k=50$ neighbors in Mapping Estimation.
+In the Initial Transformation step, we use $k=50$ neighbors.
 We set the sampling rate in Refine-1 to $n_s = 10,000$ and utilize $k'=50$ neighbors; In Refine-2, we use $c'=500$ clusters.
 For exponential smoothing, we use $\alpha = 0.5$.

-Note this is a rather economical choice of hyperparameters, which we would not suggest using a priori.
-It turned out to work well, regardless.
 The full hyperparameter configuration used in the experiments is also documented in the code linked.
-For the \textit{gtr}-\textit{gte} pair, we increase the number of clusters to $c=30$.
+For the $\textit{gtr} \leftrightarrow \textit{gte}$ pair, we increase the number of clusters to $c=30$.
 We find that for this pair, the algorithm often converges to a sub-optimal solution in the $c=20$ regime.
+A detailed discussion of observations about hyperparameter choice can be found in Appendix~\ref{app:hyperparam_choice}.